Emicida: Career

 Live performances are accompanied by the DJ instrumental in Nyack.
-The Emicida career began in the early 1990, where his parents organized black dances in the outskirts of São Paulo, and he began to use the equipment and write his first rhymes.
+Emicida's career began in the early 1990, when his parents organized black dances in the outskirts of São Paulo, and he began to use the equipment and write his first rhymes.

 Emicida is known for songs such as "Rua Augusta" and "Zica, Vai Lá".
 He composed tracks for the soundtrack of Rockstar Games' Max Payne 3.

-His style is influenced by many Brazilian rappers as well as US names including Mos Def, Wu-Tang Clan, and The Fugees.
+His style is influenced by many Brazilian rappers as well as US names including Mos Def, Wu-Tang Clan, and the Fugees.

 His album AmarElo was considered one of the 25 best Brazilian albums of the second half of 2019 by the São Paulo Association of Art Critics.

 His song "Levanta e Anda", featuring Rael, was featured in the FIFA 15 soundtrack, while "Bonjour", featuring Féfé was on the soundtrack of NBA 2K16.

 The album AmarElo won a 2020 Latin Grammy Award for Best Portuguese Language Rock or Alternative Album.

 His song "A Chapa É Quente!", also featuring Rael, was nominated for the 2017 Latin Grammy Award for Best Urban Song.
 In 2021, his song with Ivete Sangalo "Mulheres Não Têm Que Chorar" was nominated for the same award in the Best Portuguese Language Song category.